cstate/cstate/README.md

 git clone --recursive -b master https://github.com/cstate/example.git
 ```

+You must use `--recursive` so that Git downloads cState and you do not have an empty `themes/cstate` folder.

 Now you can edit what's inside the folder (`cd example`) and try previewing that with this command:

 ```bash